 The force increase is equal to the square of the RPM, or in other words, doubling the RPM causes four times the imbalance force.
-Because rolls tend to have a high length-to-diameter ratio, two-plane (dynamic) balancing is recommended.
+If the roll has a high length-to-diameter ratio, two-plane (dynamic) balancing is recommended.
 Balancing is particularly needed where higher RPMs and lower web forces are involved.

-To illustrate how much imbalance induced "noise" could be generated, Table F shows the force disturbance for various ISO balance grades for an illustrative case of a 20 pound roll (4" diameter x 36" long, aluminum) rotating at 1500 RPM.
+To illustrate how much imbalance induced "noise" could be generated, the following table shows the force disturbance for various ISO balance grades for an illustrative case of a 10 pound roll rotating at 2000 RPM.